-Patel and his team studied the data from the NHS Health Check website that was added from February to July 2015.
+Patel and his team studied the data that NHS Health Check posted on their website from February to July 2015.

 One of the tests that the site also runs is a “heart age” test, which corresponds to the visitor’s data about age, gender, weight, cholesterol, and blood pressure.